How do you encourage a mom?

 We forget, don’t we?

-85% of the time, we aren’t focused or even considering our needs when we are elbow deep in diapers or baby bottles.
+85% of the time, we aren’t focused or even considering our needs when elbow-deep in diapers or baby bottles.

 Be kind to yourself, and cut yourself some slack from time to time.
 You are the only one who can do that.